 Details from serial number 6097.
 The cut-outs for the aluminium preamp upright marked with arrows.
 These cut-outs do not figure in the chassis made by Westrex.

 Westrex, in contrast, checked its solder joints, marking them with red dye to indicate that they had indeed been checked.
 Westrex-made chassis were not numbered though.
-Nor for that matter did Burnham Engineering (based in Dartford), which did a large proportion of the metalworking required by JMI from 1957 through to the winter of 1961 (the last of the AC30/4s).
-The chassis that Burnham made were populated with components, however, at 115 Dartford Road.
+Nor for that matter were those produced by Burnham Engineering (based in Dartford), which supplied a large proportion of the metalworking required by JMI from 1957 through to the winter of 1961 (the last of the AC30/4s).
+The chassis made by Burnham were populated with components, however, at 115 Dartford Road.

 Initially, Burndept stamped its numbers on top of the plinth in front of the output transformer.
 From early to mid 1963, the stamps were made on the aluminium preamp upright, beneath the voltage selector.
 The sequence began at number 01000.
 The change of position - stamping on the aluminium preamp upright - probably came in at chassis no. 02100.

 In late 1966 or early 1967, the position of the chassis number was changed again - to the left hand side of the preamp chassis above the speaker terminal block, as in AC50s and AC100s.